 Property Name Default Value Description

-lockAcquireSleepInterval 10000 Delay interval in milliseconds between lock acquire attempts
+lockAcquireSleepInterval 10000 The polling interval (in milliseconds) between lock acquire attempts.

 Persistence Adapters

-Every persistence adapter (or other broker service that wants to use locks) needs to implement Lockable interface.
-You can use a few settings for every persistence adapter (that supports locking):
+Every persistence adapter (or any other broker service that wishes to use locks) must implement the Lockable interface.
+This interface has the following properties:

 Property Name Default Value Description